If you own a small business there’s a good chance that you have been approached by a business broker.

 - The reasons go on and on

-I ask this question every chance I get, and the answer varies from broker to broker.
-But all the answers, and the statistics on the sale of small businesses, point to one clear reality: most small businesses will never sell.
+The answer varies from broker to broker, but every answer, and the statistics on the sale of small businesses, point to one clear reality: most small businesses will never sell.
 Brokers don’t advertise this fact, because it’s already hard enough to get an owner to talk.
 In fact, some brokers ignore the fact entirely.

 “I can sell any business.”

-Some brokers will push out there that, “every business can be sold.”
-It’s a sales pitch that is both true and untrue, at the same time.
+Some brokers advertise that they can sell any business.
+It’s a sales pitch that is both true and untrue at the same time.

-Yes, if you empower your broker to lower the purchase price far enough, they can probably “sell any business.”
-However, since the owner would lose all practical benefit of a sale at that “fire sale” price, they would never sell at that price, so the broker can’t really “sell any business.”
+False: Since the owner would lose all practical benefit of a sale at that “fire sale” price, they would never authorize a sale at that price, so the broker can’t really “sell any business.”

 But true or not, it’s another technique broker’s use to try to have a conversation with you.